VonBluebaugh/vscode-Wildlife-Theme/README.md

 # Wildlife Theme

-Wildlife is a dark vibrant color theme for vscode.
+Wildlife is a vibrant color theme for vscode with both dark and light theme support.

 ## How to install
 Open vscode.
 Press `F1`, search "`ext install`" followed by extension name, in this case: "`ext install Wildlife Theme`" without the ">".